nobodyisnobody/write-ups/DefCamp.CTF.2022/pwn/blindsight/README.md

   p.close()
 ```

-Ok let's see what we get bruteforcing the LSB of the return address
+Ok let's see what we get bruteforcing the LSB of the return address,

 case LSB =:
 * 0x0a   --> print message 'No password for you!\n'
 * 0x0c   --> print message 'No password for you!\n'